A navigable map of the higher ed curriculum based on one million syllabi.

-The Third Global Congress was held in Cape Town, South Africa, December 9-13, 2013.
-Over 250 researchers, practitioners, and policymakers discussed new work and policy developments around users' rights and development-centered IP policy.
-The event was held jointly with the capstone conference for the OpenAIR project, which brings together researcher on innovation policy in Africa.
+The Third Global Congress was held in Cape Town, South Africa, December 9th-13th, 2013.
+This event brought over 250 researchers, practitioners, and policymakers discussed new work and policy developments around users' rights and development-centered IP policy.

-A May 23 workshop on the future of the first sale doctrine in copyright law--the principle that underpins lending and rental models for copyrighted media such as books and DVDs.
-The workshop brought together 35 publishers, librarians, and researchers to discuss the current landscape and legal challenges to expanding access to digital books.
+A May 23rd, 2013, workshop on the future of the first sale doctrine in copyright law—the principle that underpins lending and rental models for copyrighted media, such as books and DVDs.

-A comparative study of media consumption, media acquisition, and attitudes toward copyright enforcement, based on a survey of 2300 Americans and 1000 Germans in August-September 2011.
+A comparative study of media consumption, media acquisition, and attitudes toward copyright enforcement, based on a 2011 survey of 2,300 US Americans and 1,000 Germans.